 - Tracey’s boyfriend Mark yelled at her today because she was late meeting him for lunch.
 Mark grabbed Tracey’s arm and pulled her out of the dining hall.
 Tracey was embarrassed.
 Later Mark said he was so sorry for humiliating her.
 Tracey says things are okay now, but she wonders when it will happen again.

 - Zach and James have been dating for a month.
 Zach, a student, has always been jealous, but now he becomes angry when he does not know where James is.
 He tells James that he will kill him if he ever cheats on him.
 Zach also told James that he would kill himself if James ever left him.
 The other day, Zach slapped James when he was mad at him.
 James is becoming more and more afraid of Zach, but he feels trapped and does not know what to do.

 - Katie reported to the Dean of Students that she felt her ex-boyfriend, Nate, was harassing her on the basis of her sex.
-The Office of Judicial Affairs (OJA) conducted an investigation and held Nate responsible for the behavior reported.
+The Judicial Affairs Office (JA) conducted an investigation and held Nate responsible for the behavior reported.
 Nate was suspended for one semester.
 A week after the disciplinary decision was issued, Nate’s friends excluded Katie from the invitation list of a unique educational conference because she had “ratted out” Nate to the Dean.

 - Rachel accused Danielle of stalking.
 Rachel told Judicial Affairs that she had four witnesses, including Katrina who was Danielle’s roommate.
 Danielle found out that Katrina was a witness in the investigation and had provided information supportive of Rachel.
 Danielle confronted Katrina in the GSU and told her that because Katrina didn’t support Danielle during the investigation, they were no longer friends and Danielle would no longer lend Katrina her car.